friction2d/friction2d.github.io/_drafts/friction-0961.md

 ## Changes

+Version 0.9.6 marked the end of feature releases for the 0.9 series.
+The `v0.9` branch is now in maintenance mode.

+If critical fixes are added to the `main` branch during development of 1.0 they will be backported if needed.

+This release includes the following fixes and various changes backported from the `main` branch:

 * **SVG**
+  * Fixed `skew` `X`+`Y` animation on export
   * Set default values for stroke and fill on import
   * Added linejoin and linecap support on import
   * Add `fill-rule` if path is `even-odd` on export